Kokkola’s Venetian Night Festival

 The traditional Suntin Soutu rowing competition is held during the Venetian night at the market square.

 Villoveega at 12.30 pm

 Jookon & Sere from TikTok at 14.15 pm

 Sävelsaari from 2.30 pm to 3 pm

 Evening celebration at the event park

 This year the city of Kokkola has handed over the arrangements of the evening celebration to Original Sokos Hotel Kaarle through an arrangement.
-The evening celebration takes place on the 26-27 August 2022 in the new Kokkola event park.
-The list of artists is extensive, including the brilliant Behm, the very successful locally born artist Jannika B, the interesting cooperation Maustetytöt X Agents and JVG, the band that always brings the best party.
-Go to the link in the upper right corner for more info.
+The evening celebration takes place on the 25-26 August 2023 in the new Kokkola event park.

 To begin with, it was fine to mark the festival on any day in August.
 The most important thing was that it took place during the darkening summer evenings.
 In this way, the special feature of the celebrations – the play of light and fire on the surface of water – was best on display.